shkawada/mini-DST/micro/memo.md

 |12|I499998|4f_ww_sl|
 |13|I499999|4f_sw_sl|

-## Difference between v0 and v1
-- The e2e2h files with processID I401005 are removed from sample.txt because these samples are created wrongly.
-- The 6f_llyxxy files (ID = I401009) are added in sample.txt.
-- The processor for isolated taus are changed from TaJetClustering to TauFinder.
-One reason of this change is that TaJetClustering gave us terrible performance with DBD 4f_WW_hadronic events.
-Another reason is that TauFinder is used most recently under ILC physics analysis.

-In these mini-DST file, the following collections are stored.
+In these micro-DST file, the following collections are stored.
 - PandoraPFOs, BCalRecoParticle (not merged yet, not simplified anything)
-- MCParticle
 - PrimaryVertex, PrimaryVertex_RP
-- RecoMCThuthLink, MCTruthRecoLink (kept full relation)

 The following collections are added to the mini-DST file.
 All parameters/weight files are not tuned at all.
 - event shape variables (used ThrustReconstruction, Sphere, Fox): these are stored at the header of PandoraPFOs